ferreiro/dotfiles/README.md

 - [Getting Started With Dotfiles](https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789) is an awesome Medium Post that I strongly recommend you to understand how Dotfiles are structured and how do they work.
 I followed this post to create this repository.
 - [Unofficial Guide to Dotfiles on Github](https://dotfiles.github.io) is a great online guide with a bunch of useful links and tips to get started or make your Dotfiles even better.
 - [Popular repositories by JF](https://github.com/Ferreiros-lab/popular-dotfiles.git) is a list of useful Dotfiles Repositories I created to get Ideas from.
+- [Vítor’s dotfiles](https://github.com/vitorgalvao/dotfiles)  is a good example of how to modularize dotfiles.

 #<a name="thanks"/> Special thanks